 Another study in 2012 by North Dakota’s Minot State University showed that Zumba improves emotions, boosts happiness, and enhances cognitive skills like visual recognition.

+Dancing makes us happy.
+Simple.
 Now I gotta cut loose.
 Footloose.
 Kick off the Sunday shoes.

 - And putting on a live show is a brilliant way of getting out of your shell, especially if, like me, you suffer from shyness.